Arm Lift (Brachioplasty)

 Brachioplasty takes about one and a half hours per arm in the operating room.
 Most of the time, we utilize dissolving sutures below the surface of the skin to avoid crosshatch or “railroad track” scars.
 Arm lift surgery can be performed as an outpatient operation at our nationally-accredited (AAAASF) Minneapolis, Minnesota surgical center.
 After surgery, patients are fitted with a snug upper body garment that provides gentle compression to assist in re-absorption of any surgical swelling.
 A surgical drain may be placed beneath each incision to reduce the accumulation of fluid under the skin flaps and assist in healing; each one is usually removed in several days when drainage is less than an ounce per 24 hours.
 Gentle arm movement is encouraged immediately; exercise and lifting can be resumed in two to three weeks.

 Complications are rare and minimal, but scarring can take months to mature and may be more visible than anticipated.
+Proper scar placement can limit visibility when the arms are at your side; however, scars are visible when the arms are raised.
 Still, for those individuals with the desire and willingness to accept the scars in order to achieve a sleeker and more defined upper arm shape, arm lift (brachioplasty) is the only procedure of choice.
+Energy-based options cannot tighten the skin smoothly like brachioplasty can, since none of these options actually remove the loose, hanging skin.